maxyloon/connect-neo4j/README.md

         user:{ //Optional, Links newly created session node to another node within neo4j
                label: "User", //Optional, label of the node to be matched
                id: "username", //Required, property the user should be matched by, supply data under the same key in session object
-               relationshipType: "has_session" //Optional, label the created relationship will take }
+               relType: "has_session" //Optional, label the created relationship will take }
 }